Morris B. Payne

 Memorial Town Hall, Old Lyme, 1920.

 U. S. Post Office, New London, 1932.

-Morris B. Payne (1885–1961) was an American architect from New London, Connecticut.
-He also reached the rank of major general in the Connecticut National Guard, commanding the 43rd Infantry Division at the beginning of World War II.
+Morris Benham Payne (January 19, 1885 – January 31, 1961) was an American politician, architect, and major general in the Connecticut National Guard.
+From 1921 to 1925, he served in the Connecticut House of Representatives, and from 1939 to 1941, the Connecticut State Senate.
+He commanded the 43rd Infantry Division at the beginning of World War II.

 Life and career

-Morris Benham Payne was born in Waterford, Connecticut, on January 19, 1885.
+Payne was born in Waterford, Connecticut, on January 19, 1885.
 He attended the public schools.
-Wishing to become a civil engineer, he entered the offices of Daball & Crandall, a New London engineering firm. from 1906 to 1912 he was employed by the United States engineering department.
+Wishing to become a civil engineer, he entered the offices of Daball & Crandall, a New London engineering firm.
+From 1906 to 1912, he was employed by the United States engineering department.
 When he left government work in 1912, he established a partnership with architect James S. Duffy as Duffy & Payne, architects and engineers.
 They went separate ways in 1913, and Payne worked alone for the next two years.

 In late 1915, he established a partnership with B. Bouis Adams, an architect from Washington, DC.
 Payne went abroad to France in 1917 with the Coast Artillery Corps, at which point Adams managed the office alone.
 Due to his declining health in Payne's absence, he closed the office in late 1918, and died in February 1919.
 Payne returned in January of that year, and after Adams' death, established a new partnership, Payne & Griswold, with Harry Todd Griswold.
 Edward R. Keefe joined the partnership in 1920, which became Payne, Griswold & Keefe.
 Griswold withdrew in 1922, after which point the firm existed as Payne & Keefe.
 Payne & Keefe existed at least through the early 1950s.

 Military career

 Payne enlisted in the Connecticut National Guard in 1902 and was commissioned as a second lieutenant in the Coast Artillery Corps in 1906.
 He was promoted to major in 1912 and was mobilized for service on the Mexican border in 1916.
-He was remobilized in 1917 and served on active duty during World War I. After the war, he was promoted to colonel in 1921 and brigadier general in 1923 when he was appointed Quartermaster General of the Connecticut National Guard.
+He was remobilized in 1917 and served on active duty during World War I. After the war, he was promoted to colonel in 1922 and brigadier general in 1923 when he was appointed Quartermaster General of the Connecticut National Guard.

 On July 18, 1927, he was promoted to major general and placed in command of the 43rd Division.
-In February 1941, the division was mobilized and Payne served as its commander until he was relieved of command in October of that year and replaced by Major General John H. Hester.
-Payne's relief was, apparently, not due to any misconduct on his part but because of War Department policies to place divisions under the most professionally and physically-qualified commanders as was possible, regardless of component.
+In February 1941, the division was mobilized, and Payne served as its commander until he was relieved of command in October of that year and replaced by Major General John H. Hester.
+Payne's relief was, apparently, not due to any misconduct on his part but because of War Department policies to place divisions under the most professionally and physically qualified commanders as was possible, regardless of component.